Hypospadias repair - discharge

 Do not use powders or ointments anywhere in the area before asking your child's provider if it is OK.

 Your child's provider will probably ask you to take off the dressing after 2 or 3 days and leave it off.
 You may do this during a bath.
-Be very careful not to pull on the urine catheter.
+Be very careful not to pull on the urinary catheter.
 You will need to change the dressing before this if:

 - The dressing rolls down and is tight around the penis.